STATEMENT & BIO

 Parker is intrigued by CHANCE.
 In her words, “CHANCE is my muse.
 What excites me about this medium are the ideas that flow from chance: the serendipitous discovery of ‘found’ materials, the random (unconscious) selection process, the fortuitous mistakes, and the bringing together of disparate ephemera to begin the formation of order out of chaos.”
 Oxymoronically, she calls this process “orchestrated chance.”

-I spent a 35-year professional career in advertising and marketing research in New York and San Francisco, from which I retired in 2007 to pursue art full time.
-I have a Bachelor of Arts degree from Occidental College in Los Angeles and a graduate degree in French from the Université de Lausanne, Switzerland.
+Parker spent her business career in advertising and marketing research from which she retired in 2007 to pursue art full time.
+She holds a Bachelor of Arts degree from Occidental College in Los Angeles and a graduate degree in French from the Université de Lausanne, Switzerland.

 Unable to find new home in California after the great fire, she will start a new life in Santa Fe, New Mexico in April 2019.
 “Importantly, I have found a home there with large studio, just waiting to be filled with stuff!”